klstromsland/softwaretest/README.md

 If I want to run small batches I see that I would need to adjust the fuzz factor.

 I tried running to 10,000 a bit too early.
-Ubuntu exited before it was finished and I had not yet implemented loop counting feature so I did not know how far I got.
+Ubuntu exited before it was finished and I had not yet implemented loop counting feature so I did not know how far it got.

-I may try again not that it counts.
+I may try again now that it counts.